SlavaMelanko/cpp20/README.md

 :white_check_mark: Modules explicitely state what should be exported (e.g. functions, classes, ...)

-:white_check_mark: Preprocessor macros have no effect on modules
+:white_check_mark: Preprocessor usage elimination

-:white_check_mark: Order of module imports in not important
+:white_check_mark: The order of `import` statements will not matter

 ```cpp
 // cppcon.cpp